-Medical body advises govt not to seek ID from disabled for vax
+Medical Body Advises Govt Not To Seek ID From Disabled For Vax

-New Delhi, Feb 21 (IANS) The Disabled Doctors Association 'Doctors with Disabilities' has suggested the health ministry not to seek government IDs from disabled persons before vaccination.
+New Delhi: The Disabled Doctors Association 'Doctors with Disabilities' has suggested the health ministry not to seek government IDs from disabled persons before vaccination.

 "Persons with disabilities should not be asked to prove disability.
 People with some specified disabilities (athetoid cerebral palsy, person affected by leprosy, amputees, intellectual disabilities, visual disabilities) face difficulty during biometrics (thumb impression and iris scan) and therefore do not have Aadhaar cards.
 Many CVCs insist on the card despite a Supreme Court order on not making it mandatory.
 People with disabilities should not be coerced and any other identity card be used", reads the suggestion which has been sent to both the ministries of Social Justice and Health.